Soviet Border Troops: Second World War

-Border Troops units on the western USSR frontier saw particularly fierce combat in the first weeks of the German invasion of the USSR (June–July 1941).
-They bore the brunt of the initial German assault, and due to this, suffered high casualty rates.
-Border Troop servicemen were among the defenders of the Brest Fortress.
+In wartime, the Border Troops fought on the frontline.
+Border Troops units on the western frontier saw particularly fierce combat in the first weeks of Operation Barbarossa, the German invasion of the USSR, in June–July 1941.
+They bore the brunt of the initial assault, and suffered high casualty rates.
+The 17th Frontier Guard Detachment of the Border Troops were among the defenders of the Brest Fortress.

+On June 5, 1943, the Krygyz Border District was established.

-Border troops were involved in all major campaigns of the war.
+The Border Troops were involved in all major campaigns of the war.
 Notably, the 105th, 157th, and 333rd Border Troops regiments (operating like regular army units) took part in the Battle for Berlin in 1945.
 During and after the war, 150 border guards were awarded the title of the Hero of the Soviet Union and over 13,000 of them were decorated with different orders and medals.

+The Soviet border was the longest in the world (from Norway to North Korea) and it compassed harsh terrain and climates; accordingly the Border Troops had significant manpower, an intensive maritime presence, and built up a dense and sophisticated system of field engineering devices.